Murder defendant’s attorney requests competency hearing

 Suspect was released from prison six weeks before homicide

-A defense attorney for the man accused of killing his ex-girlfriend’s mother with a golf club has requested a competency hearing for the defendant, according to court filings.
+A defense attorney for the man accused of killing his ex-girlfriend’s mother with a golf club has requested a competency hearing, according to court filings.

 Mark Russell, 28, is charged with first-degree murder after Angela McLeod, 45, was found dead in her North 14th Street home Jan.
 20.